-- The embassy/consulate will inform you about any planned evacuation and, in the event of sustained danger, will try to give you instructions on the best way to reach the assembly area. - If you should lose contact with the embassy/consulate or its designated contact, stay where you are for as long as possible if the situation is precarious.
-You should not proceed to the assembly area unless you are instructed to do so. - The embassy/consulate will repeatedly try to contact you.
+- As a rule, an evacuation is made from a designated assembly area which will be communicated. - The embassy will inform you about any planned evacuation and, in the event of sustained danger, will try to give you instructions on the best way to reach the assembly area. - If you should lose contact with the embassy or its designated contact, stay where you are for as long as possible if the situation is precarious.
+You should not proceed to the assembly area unless you are instructed to do so. - The embassy will repeatedly try to contact you.
 The possibility cannot be ruled out that attempts are being made to locate you at your last-known address. - When you proceed to the assembly area, you should take your passport and other important documents, plus cash, water and provisions for several days, a portable first-aid kit, sleeping bag or blankets, spare clothes and hygiene articles.
 As a rule, heavy luggage cannot be transported. - Other than in cases of urgent need, you will be required to bear all risks and costs associated with an evacuation (flight costs, etc.).